Cloud management

 -

-Back-up - almost always a must, even when working in the cloud
+Back-up - also a must when working in the cloud

 To prevent such losses, it is especially important to ask whether business-critical data is stored in the cloud.
 This can be customer contracts, documentation or work contracts, but also productive files that users use to exchange information about projects.
 If the answer is "yes", the company should regularly create a back-up.
 The challenge here is that there is no such thing as a one-size-fits-all back-up.
 Rather, it is an instrument for data protection that should always be designed individually.

-An important criterion for choosing a suitable strategy and back-up software is the duration of the restore, i.e. how long can the restore take without causing major problems - keyword Recovery Time Objective (RTO)?
-The background to this is that an online backup solution such as Backupify and Synology uses an API interface.
-These have limitations so that larger back-ups and restores can take several days.
-It is also important to consider what should be additionally backed up and in what form, and how the restore should take place.
-It is not always necessary to import a complete back-up.
+It is also important to consider what should also be backed up, in what form and how the restore should take place.
+It is not always necessary to import a complete backup.
 It is often sufficient to search folders for individual files and restore them.
-It is also possible to restore specific users or organisational units.
-It is important to know in this context that native Google documents, for example, cannot be exported as such and thus cannot be recovered.
+It is also possible to restore specific users or organizational units.
+It is important to know in this context that native Google documents, for example, cannot be exported as such and therefore cannot be restored.
 This can lead to changes in the formatting.
-Furthermore, Google's versioning is missing.
+Google versioning is also missing.

 Contact us!